privacygmail cleanupemail security

 • Immune to company data breaches

-• Cannot be subpoenaed from tool provider
+• Can't be subpoenaed from the tool provider

 Performance:

-• Requires browser to do processing work
+• Your browser does the processing work

-• Works offline after initial download
+• Works offline after the initial download

-• Faster for subsequent analyses
+• Faster for repeat analyses

-• No network latency for analysis
+• No network latency on analysis

 Examples: